Story 📖

 My favorite Tony Robbins book, which succinctly communicates many of his core ideas in 100 pages.

-This experience taught me that we all have so much more potential than we could ever possibly imagine and that our potential is infinite.
-Here are a couple of different explanations for why I believe this…
+I now believe that we all have an infinite potential for growth and here are a couple of different explanations for why I believe this…

 2. We can never be perfect, which means there will always be a gap between where you are (current state) and your best self (desired state).
 And where there is space, there is potential for growth.